-The palace was inherited by the notorious Matteo Falson who fled Malta in 1574 after being hunted down by the Inquisition due to his Lutheran sympathies.
+The palace was inherited by the notorious Matteo Falson.
+In 1574, he fled Malta, after being hunted down by the Inquisition due to his Lutheran sympathies.

 A traveller, scholar, painter and collector of objets d’art, Captain Olof wished the Norman House to be preserved as a museum of decorative arts for the generations to come.

-“This fine old house with its Gothic windows has the most fascinating exterior in Malta”
+This fine old house with its Gothic windows has the most fascinating exterior in Malta.

-In 2001, the “Maltese Heritage Foundation” entered a management agreement with “Capt.
-O. F. Gollcher O.B.E.
-Art & Archaeological Foundation” to restore Palazzo Falson to its former glory and open it to the public as a historic house museum.
+In 2001, the “Maltese Heritage Foundation” agreed with “Capt.
+O. F. Gollcher Art & Archaeological Foundation” to restore Palazzo Falson to its former glory and open it to the public as a historic house museum.

 Captain Gollcher – the last noble owner

-With an interest in history and Maltese heritage, a solid education and a passion for antiques and historical items he renovated the building and repetitively organised activities for the elderly and the needy.
+With an interest in history and Maltese heritage and a passion for antiques and historical items, he renovated the building and organised activities for the elderly and the needy.